Public Records Act Requests

 After you receive a response from SacSewer concerning the availability of the requested records, you can arrange to inspect the records or have them copied:

 Under the Public Records Act, SacSewer is entitled to be reimbursed by the requestor for the direct costs of duplication.
 SacSewer has, however, made a determination not to charge the requestor for the first 10 pages.
-If a PRA request calls for the production of records in excess of 10 pages, then the requester shall be required to pay 10 cents per page for each additional page, which shall be reimbursement of SacSewer’s direct costs for duplication.
+If a PRA request calls for the production of records in excess of 10 pages, then the requester will be required to pay .05 cents per page for each additional page, which will be reimbursement of SacSewer’s direct costs for duplication.

 • First 10 copies: free